ChunHuangPhy/CompactOject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-1. Dealing with complex Relativistic Mean field (RMF) theory to generate Equation of State (EOS) of neutron star. ([EOSgenerators](https://github.com/ChunHuangPhy/EoS_inference/blob/main/EOSgenerators) package)
+1. Dealing with complex Relativistic Mean field (RMF) theory to generate Equation of State (EOS) of neutron star. ([EOSgenerators](https://github.com/ChunHuangPhy/EoS_inference/blob/main/EOSgenerators) Package)
-2. Solves the Tolman-Oppenheimer-Volkoff equation for a spherically symmetric compact object out of given equation of state of neutron star. ([TOVsolver](https://github.com/ChunHuangPhy/EoS_inference/blob/main/TOVsolver) folder)
+2. Solves the Tolman-Oppenheimer-Volkoff equation for a spherically symmetric compact object out of given equation of state of neutron star. ([TOVsolver](https://github.com/ChunHuangPhy/EoS_inference/blob/main/TOVsolver) Package)
+3. Implementing Neutron state EOS inference by Nested Sampling, draw constraints from Nuclear experiments, Neutron star mass (and/or) radius observations (from X-ray timing and/or radio timing).
+That all workflow is inside this repository([InferenceWorkflow](https://github.com/ChunHuangPhy/EoS_inference/blob/main/InferenceWorkflow) Package)

 ### Inlcudes
 1. Routine to check a valid equation of state input
 2. Return the mass, radius, and tidal deformability, and compute the corresponding speed of sound.
-3. [Sample TOV solver Notebook](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_TOVsolver.ipynb) and [Sample RMF Equation of state solver Notebook](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_EOSgenerators.ipynb) on the github to show off what we can do currently and how to use our code.
+3. [Sample TOV solver Notebook](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_TOVsolver.ipynb), [Sample RMF Equation of state solver Notebook](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_EOSgenerators.ipynb) and [Sample Analysis Notebook on Equation of state Inference and tutorial](https://github.com/ChunHuangPhy/EoS_inference/blob/main/Test_Case/test_Inference.ipynb) on the github to show off what we can do currently and how to use our code.
-5. Test cases and documentation
+4. Test cases and documentation
 ### v.1.3 new features:
-6. Added computation function of generating Relativistic mean field theory(RMF) model EOS functionality.
+5. Added computation function of generating Relativistic mean field theory(RMF) model EOS functionality.
 Defined two files fastRMF_EOS and RMF_EOS, which the fastRMF_EOS is speed up by numba, which need gcc compiler, could be hard to implement in windows, so we leave the options for users.
+### v.1.5 new features:
+6. Added Whole workflow of Bayesian inference of neutron star equation of state.
+Include defining prior by InferenceWorkflow.prior, which included two types: flat distribution and gaussian type.
+Include defining liklihood generated from nuclear and astrophysical constraint.

 ## Installation